-Species will change seasonally, but options include Maine Redfish, Atlantic Skate, Atlantic Sea Scallops, Wild Salmon, Gulf Shrimp, Pacific Halibut and Cod, West Coast Dover Sole, and even Maine Lobster Tails.
-Themed boxes are also available such as the Grill Master’s Kit ($179) or the Salmon Lover’s Box ($127) for those wanting to order a large mix.
+Species will change seasonally, but options include Gulf of Maine Redfish, Atlantic Albacore Tuna, Atlantic Sea Scallops, Alaska Sockeye Salmon, Wild Gulf Shrimp, Northwest Pacific Cod, and even Maine Lobster Tails.
+Themed boxes are also available such as the Grill Master’s Kit ($179) or the Salmon Lover’s Box ($165) for those wanting to order a large mix.
 Recipes and cooking tips are also available online.

 Another favorite purveyor among top chefs around the country is Browne Trading.
 Located in the Commercial Fishing District of Portland, Maine, the company imports fish from around the globe and is also recognized for its robust caviar selection and in-house smoked seafood, such as smoked salmon, smoked trout, and even smoked scallops.